jks0212/wsserver-api/README.md

 # wsserver-api
-Make simple websocket server api
+Make and use simple websocket server api